-How Will AI, Blockchain and 3D Printing Change Global Supply Chains?An interview with Director of the Global Value Chains Center at Duke University
+How Will AI, Blockchain and 3D Printing Change Global Supply Chains?An interview with

 This is the second of a two-part conversation with Gary Gereffi, director of the Global Value Chain Center at Duke University, on the future of global supply chains.
 In the first piece, we looked at the impact that protectionism is having on global value chains.
 Today, we focus on the impact of technology and the changing U.S.-China relationship.